ufrisk/MemProcFS/README.md

 The Memory Process File System:
 ===============================
-The Memory Process File System (MemProcFS) is an easy and convenient way of accessing physical memory as files a virtual file system.
+The Memory Process File System (MemProcFS) is an easy and convenient way of viewing physical memory as files in a virtual file system.

 Easy trivial point and click memory analysis without the need for complicated commandline arguments!
 Access memory content and artifacts via files in a mounted virtual file system or via a feature rich application library to include in your own projects!